axlln/es-quick-start/readme.md

 ## 3. Start source code builder

-Before using other `es-builder` CLI commands, you need to sign in.
+Before using `es-builder` CLI commands, you need to sign in.

 Run the `login` command: